ahanspaschal/Excel-Data-Analysis-Project/README.md

-# Excel-Data-Analysis-Project
+# Health Insurance Charge Data Analysis Project - Excel

+## Objective:

-This project is aimed to analyze and determine how patients personal attributes such as; location, smoking habit, age, etc  influence their health insurance costs.
+To analyze and determine how patients personal attributes such as; location, smoking habit, age, etc  influence their health insurance costs.